-It is a relatively simple process.You will receive injections of granulocyte colony-stimulating factor ( G-CSF ) over four days.
+It is a relatively simple process.You will receive injections of granulocyte colony-stimulating factor (G-CSF) over four days.
 This is a naturally-occurring hormone which increases the number of blood forming stem cells your body produces.
 Possibly on the fourth day you will receive the injection in the hospital and a blood sample is collected for counting the number of cells in the blood.
 The PBSC donation will start the next day.
 A nurse or doctor will insert a tiny tube into the vein in your arm.
 The tube will be connected to a machine to collect the stem cells.
 Donation only takes about 4-5 hours.
+Several donors are fit enough to go back to work straight after PBSC donation.
 Occasionally we’ll need to collect more cells the following day.
-You won’t need a general anaesthetic or to stay in hospital overnight, though.
+You will not need a general anaesthetic or to stay in hospital overnight, though.

 How does bone marrow donation work?

 Will I experience any side effects for the drug (G-CSF ) administered?